HPI-Information-Systems/snowman/README.md

 Contribution guidelines will follow soon.
 Until then, feel free to open an issue to report a bug or request a feature.
 In case you want to contribute code, please first open an associated issue and afterwards a pull request containing the proposed solution.

+### Development

+See our [development guide](https://hpi-information-systems.github.io/snowman/dev_setup/introduction/) for more information on how to get started.

 ## Documentation

 Please see our documentation for further information: [Snowman Docs](https://hpi-information-systems.github.io/snowman/)